-Home About the Author Book Description Citations Interviews Introduction Table of Contents Sample Section: Entropy and Globalization An Essay: Our World in High Entropy An Essay: Time Travel: Possible or Impossible?
+Home About the Author Book Description Citations Interviews Introduction Table of Contents Sample Section: Entropy and Globalization An Essay: Need to Know the Second Law An Essay: Time Travel: Possible or Impossible?
 Excerpts Foreign Editions Foreword to the Chinese Edition Academia Where to Purchase the Book Contact us

 This is a very sharp-looking